DEFRA/wildlife-licencing/README.md

 The AWS S3 interface is simulated in the local docker stack using the localstack image.
 4566 is the port for the localstack interface.

 #### S3
-In order to run S3 operations locally the AWS_ACCESS_KEY_ID AWS_SECRET_ACCESS_KEY environment variables must be set in the local shell - the value is arbitrary
+In order to run S3 operations locally the AWS_ACCESS_KEY_ID AWS_SECRET_ACCESS_KEY environment variables must be set in the local shell - the value is arbitrary.

 Alternatively you can install the AWS CLI.
 Instructions to do this are [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) Then run ```aws configure``` to generate a fake set of credentials.
 (Localstack does not support IAM)